wp-plugins/app-store-assistant/readme.txt

 2. Options Page for changing some of the text elements on the App Store detail
 3. Single item from a page of multiple apps
 4. ATOM Feed listing
+5. General Options

 == Changelog ==

+= 4.6 =
+* Added two new shortcodes to display an affiliate link anywhere in a post [Thanks pwlk]

+= 4.5.4 =
+* Fixed cache clearing code
+* Updated Screenshots

 = 4.5.3 =
 * Fixed issue with iTunes RSS feeds [Thanks Fredrik]